 6. Templates are a shared resource.
 Canonical prompts ship in the action; project overrides are file-by-file.
 Editing voice across all consumers is one PR.

-• The probe currently runs on every workflow invocation, which is one extra HTTP call per run.
+• The probe currently runs on every workflow invocation, which is one extra Bedrock call per run.
 Is that the right cost-benefit ratio, or should the probe be opt-in (and miss a class of failures it currently catches)?

 • If we wanted to drop the cron schedule for the decisions workflow and trigger it instead on "tag push" or "PR-merge with a label," what would change about the cadence semantics?
 Would the LLM still get a wide-enough window to consolidate iterations, or would we be back to the per-PR problem?